 A secured debt consolidation loan might be easier to qualify for.

-- You may need assets that you can use for security to obtain a good debt consolidation loan.
+- You may need assets that you can use for security to obtain a good loan.

 - You must have certain types of debt; you cannot pay off secured debts such as your vehicle loan, or mortgage with a debt consolidation loan.